How to Get to Val Thorens

 Early December & April

-• Val Thorens’ altitude means reliable snow late into the season
+• Val Thorens’ altitude helps it stay attractive late into the season

 Weekends vs. weekdays